 Mr. Rootenberg was the interim Chief Financial Officer of Talware Networx Inc., a company listed on the Exchange, until he resigned in April 2008.
-13 months later, in May 2009, the common shares of Talware Networx Inc. were the subject of a cease trade order and the company was delisted from the Exchange.
+13 months following his resignation, in May 2009, the common shares of Talware Networx Inc. were the subject of a cease trade order and the company was delisted from the Exchange.